 - Place the mixture into the saucepan and heat over medium-low heat until it boils about 5 minutes.

 - Remove the pan from the heat and stir in the butter and vanilla.

-- Place the pastry cream into a bowl and cover with plastic wrap and allow to cool, then put it in the refrigerator to get cold. (you can make this ahead of time even a couple days)
+- Place the pastry cream into a bowl and cover it with plastic wrap and allow it to cool, then put it in the refrigerator to get cold. (you can make this ahead of time even a couple of days)